alvpickmans/forge-vuer/README.md

 ## Events
 The component exposes two types of events to which can be subscribed: original Forge Viewer Events and Custom Events.

-### Original Forge Viewer Events
+### Forge Viewer Events

-As described on Forge Viewer [API documentation](https://autodeskviewer.com/viewers/latest/docs/Autodesk.Viewing.html#events), the viewer provides several events like `SELECTION_CHANGED`, `PROGRESS_UPDATED`, etc. The component allows to seamlessly subscribe to these event using the familiar vue syntax `v-on:` or `@` by the convention:
+As described on Forge Viewer [API documentation](https://autodeskviewer.com/viewers/latest/docs/Autodesk.Viewing.html#events), the viewer provides several events like `SELECTION_CHANGED_EVENT`, `PROGRESS_UPDATE_EVENT`, etc. The component allows to seamlessly subscribe to these event using the familiar vue syntax `v-on:` or `@` by the convention:
 - Same name of original event but all lower cased.
 - Underscores `_` replaced by hyphens/dashes `-`
 - Ended by `-event`.

+As an example:
 | Original Event | Subscribed on component |
 | --- | --- |
 | `SELECTION_CHANGED_EVENT` | `@selection-change-event` |